Invariance of o-minimal cohomology with definably compact supports

-\begin{defn} {\em The {\it o-minimal spectrum} $\tilde{X}$ of a definable space $X$ is, as in the affine case (\cite{c}, \cite{cr} and \cite{p}), the set of ultrafilters of definable subsets of $X$ (also called in model theory, types concentrated on $X$) equipped with the topology generated by the open subsets of the form $\tilde{U}$, where $U$ is an open definable subset of $X$.
+Finally we observe that later in the paper we will also work occasionally with the category $\tDf$ whose objects are o-minimal spectra of definable spaces and whose morphisms are the corresponding o-minimal spectra of (continuous) definable maps.
+Recall that: (i) the o-minimal spectrum $\tilde{X}$ of a definable space $X$ is, as in the affine case (\cite{c}, \cite{cr} and \cite{p}), the set of ultrafilters of definable subsets of $X$ (also called in model theory, types concentrated on $X$) equipped with the topology generated by the open subsets of the form $\tilde{U}$, where $U$ is an open definable subset of $X$; (ii) the o-minimal spectrum $\tilde{f}:\tilde{X}\to \tilde{Y}$ of a (continuous) definable map $f:X\to Y$ between definable spaces is the (continuous) map such that given an ultrafilter $\alpha \in \tilde{X}$, $f(\alpha )$ is the ultrafilter in $\tilde{Y}$ determined by the collection $\{A: f^{-1}(A)\in \alpha \}.$